 An A/A test is an online experiment where both variants are identical and is normally conducted to evaluate whether your A/B testing software is accurately measuring conversions.
-In such a test you would expect the test to be flat, with no significant difference between the two variants.
+In such a test you would expect the conversion rate to be flat, with no significant difference between the two variants.

 Why run A/A tests?

 - To check new A/B testing software is processing data accurately.

 - To ensure the software has been implemented a correctly

 - To cross-check test results against your web analytics platform as this could identify potential issues with you’re A/B tests.
 But also does the tool fully integrate with your web analytics so that you can analyse your data in a more granular way to get different insights from your tests.